Uterine Cancer

 There's no screening test for endometrial cancer.
 The cervical Pap smear test (see the "Cervical Cancer" condition article), is not a screening test for endometrial cancer.
 Transvaginal ultrasound and endometrial sampling that are used for diagnosis (see below) are being studied for their value as screening tests.

 The only reliable diagnostic test for endometrial cancer is a tissue biopsy (sample).
 Tissue sampling from the endometrium, called an endometrial biopsy, usually performed in the physician's office, is generally sufficient as the initial diagnostic procedure.
 Another method of tissue sampling is a D&C (dilation of the cervix and curettage, which is scraping of the uterine lining).
-However, a D&C requires anaesthesia, and may be unsuitable for a woman who is very elderly or has serious medical problems.
+However, a D&C requires anaesthesia, and may be unsuitable for someone who is very elderly or has serious medical problems.
 A transvaginal ultrasound is another procedure that may help diagnose this cancer, but the results are less certain than a biopsy.

 Treatment and Prevention